-Coursetexts is a free, open library of Harvard course notes.
+Coursetexts is a modern, open library of MIT and Harvard course notes.

 We're always updating Coursetexts.
 These notes are drafts and meant to be more up-to-date than they are polished.
 If you spot a typo, please let us know at coursetexts@mit.edu!